 “Congratulations to this year’s Vendy Awards winners and finalists!
 We are proud to work with so many street vendors who are expanding the food landscape and making New York City a more exciting and flavorful place.
 Every year, our winners and finalists represent the diverse community of street vendors in this city, and we hope to see more opportunities for people who want to start street-based small businesses through our campaign to lift the caps on vending permits.
 We look forward to next year’s Vendy Awards, and continuing to create a space to celebrate the hard work of these vendors.
 Here’s to taco trucks on every corner!” said Sean Basinski, Director, Street Vendor Project at the Urban Justice Center.

-For more on the Vendy finalists, visit the official website.
+For more on the Vendy finalists, visit their Instagram page.

 Below is the all-star panel of judges who judged the Vendy Cup and two special guest judges for the Vegan category: